Multiple Time-Frame Analysis

 Multiple time frames analysis equals using 2 chart time-frames to trade oil - a shorter one used for trading and a longer one to check Oil trend.

 If the long-term market direction supports the direction of the smaller chart time frame then the probability of being profitable is greatly increased.
-This is because even if you make a mistake the long-term trend will eventually save you.
+This is because even if you make a mistake the long-term oil trend will eventually save you.
 Also if you trade with direction of the market, then mostly you'll be on the winning side, this is what this analysis is all about.

 Scalpers